 Dragonfly makes a false equivalency when she opens and closes her piece by quoting a respected Washington activist who does not oppose Prop.
 64 but was speaking about Washington’s I-502.
 We learned from those mistakes.
 So, I will offer accurate and concise answers to her straw man attacks.
 Let’s take a look.

-1) No tax revenue will go to general fund under prop.
+1) Claim: No tax revenue will go to general fund under prop.
 64.